 This is an assessment of the risk of flooding from sewers during a 1 in 30 year storm, and more frequent rainfall, to understand where flooding could occur.
-The risk of sewer flooding due to hydraulic overload is moderately significant in 2020.
-The risk The annualised number of properties in areas at risk of flooding is shown in Table 4.
+The risk of sewer flooding due to hydraulic overload is not significant for 2020.
+However the ri The annualised number of properties in areas at risk of flooding is shown in Table 4.